 Lunch: Now that you’ve worked up an appetite, make your way to Jackson Lake Lodge for a hearty lunch.
 Enjoy a bowl of elk chili in the Mural Room, a buffalo burger and milkshake at the Pioneer Grill, or tapas and cocktails at Blue Heron.
 Each restaurant offers kid-friendly and vegetarian options as well.

 Lodging: At the end of a long, adventurous day, you deserve some pampering.
 Check into the award-winning Jenny Lake Lodge for the night.
-Jenny Lake Lodge is the only AAA four-diamond property in the park, offering elegant comfort and fine dining (a five course dinner is included with your stay).
-It’s the perfect place to cap off your park visit.
+Jenny Lake Lodge is the only AAA four-diamond property in the park, offering elegant comfort and fine dining.
+A elegant five course dinner and a gourmet breakfast are included on our Signature Stay Package.
+It’s the perfect place to end your park visit.
 Guests at Jenny Lake Lodge also benefit from free bike rentals (as available) and horseback riding.

 Here for the weekend or a mid-week escape?
 Split your time between Grand Teton National Park and Yellowstone for the ultimate vacation.
 There are plenty of free activities and a few worthwhile splurges that will help you sample all the highlights.